kjuliaaustin/kjuliaaustin/README.md

 # Hi!
 I'm Kat 👋

-I'm Kat, a data analyst with a passion for coding and a love for nature.
+I'm a data analyst with a passion for coding and a love for education.
 I have a Master's degree and certifications in Python Development and Full-Stack Web Development.
 I enjoy using technology to solve problems and create meaningful solutions.

 ## Technologies I Work With: